PhD, MPhil, MSt (Res) applications

 Dr Burns welcome projects from students interested in working on postcolonial and world literatures.
 She is particularly interested in supervising PhD work on contemporary postcolonial literatures and theory, Caribbean literature, theories of world literature, and Black British and British Asian writing.
 She is also interested in philosophical approaches to literary studies and aesthetics, in particular the work of Gilles Deleuze, Jacques Rancière and Bruno Latour applied to postcolonial contexts.

-Dr Connolly is happy to supervise in any area of Middle English literature, religious or secular, particularly prose and including writings of a non-literary nature (e.g. medical, practical, legal, chronicles).
-She is also interested in editing.
-Much of her own research involves manuscripts, scribes, book production, reception, libraries, and collections.
-Proposals that cross the traditional disciplinary boundaries of literature and history, including art history, manuscript and print, and the later medieval and early modern periods, are especially welcome.
+Professor Connolly is happy to supervise in any area of Middle English literature, religious or secular, including writings of a non-literary nature (medical, practical, historical, legal).
+She is especially interested in proposals to edit Middle English or Older Scots texts.
+Also of interest are topics that focus on the close study of manuscripts, scribes, and medieval book production, and on readers, reception and the later history of manuscripts and their collectors.
+Proposals that cross traditional disciplinary boundaries of literature and history, including art history, manuscript and print, and the later medieval and early modern periods, will also be considered.

 Dr Davis is interested in supervising students working on any aspect of 16th and 17th-century literature and culture.
 He has previously supervised theses on theatre and national identity, on the penitential psalms in literature, and on the emotion of pity in the Renaissance.